 Childhood reality star Honey Boo Boo, a.k.a.
-Alana Thompson, has started taking command of her public presence now that she turned 16.
+Alana Thompson, has started taking command of her public presence now that she is about to turn 18.
 The starlet is best known for appearing on Toddlers and Tiaras in 2012 as a 6-year-old — and it’s clear that her time on television has set her up with a cushy bank account.
 But exactly how much is she worth?

 What Is Honey Boo Boo’s Net Worth?